The Man Behind the Wire: One that got away for Offaly but overplaying the victim card is counter-productive

 It was a hard, cruel way to lose and it was a fate that Offaly simply did not deserve.
 They were the better team on the day and they played well enough to win.
 It was daylight robbery by Tipperary but that is the very essence of sport – teams don't always win games that they should and some times games are won against the head.
 Offaly needed this more than Tipp and they should have won but sport doesn't always go that way.

 Credit has to be given to Tipperary for the way they took this title.
 With five minutes to go, they should have been a beaten team.
 They were down to fourteen men after Damien Corbett was shown a red card for flinging his hurl at Cathal Robinson, who was about to shoot in front of goals.
-It looked a certain goal, Corbett's stroke was just not nice to witness It looked a certain goal, Corbett's stroke was just not nice to witness and that is the most charitable way I can find of putting that.
+It looked a certain goal, Corbett's stroke was just not nice to witness and that is the most charitable way I can find of putting that.
 Apart from the obvious unsportsmanlike strike, his hurl hit Robinson on the head and it could have resulted in serious injury but he will be feted as a hero in Tipperary this week - without him doing what he did, they would possibly have been beaten, though the Kinnitty man still got his shot in before falling to the ground.

 Incidentally, whatever about Tipp making a hero out of Corbett, a tiny minority of Offaly supporters were guilty of trying to make an “icon” out of a colleague after the game, who had certainly done nothing heroic!
 Footage of a supporter being led away by gardai after an incident after the game circulated freely and it was bemusing to hear some supporters shouting “good man” at him while the sight of others congratulating him and looking for pictures with him in a Tullamore public house on Sunday evening was even worse!
 A couple of supporters had confronted the referee after the game and there is no place for that in the GAA, no matter how high emotions may be.
 And that is enough to say on that particular one.